abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/openstack/devtstack-deployment.md

 ---

-title: Deploy OpenStack on Azure ARM using DevStack (Cobalt 100)
+title: Deploy OpenStack on Azure Arm using DevStack (Cobalt 100)
 weight: 6

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

-## Deploy OpenStack on ARM using DevStack (Azure Cobalt 100)
+## Deploy OpenStack on Arm using DevStack (Azure Cobalt 100)

-This guide walks you through deploying OpenStack using DevStack on an ARM-based Azure virtual machine (Azure Cobalt 100).
+This guide walks you through deploying OpenStack using DevStack on an Arm-based Azure virtual machine (Azure Cobalt 100).

 DevStack is a lightweight OpenStack deployment tool designed for development and testing.
 It installs core OpenStack services such as Nova, Keystone, Glance, and Horizon on a single node.